Prof-it/voice_chatbot/README.md

 # VoiceMedi AI 🩺🤖
 **This repo is a fork for publication, to distinguish it from the original thesis repo.**
-**Any code changes after the thesis is done here.**
+**Any code changes after the thesis are done here.**

 *An Edge-AI Chatbot for Symptom Extraction and Appointment Pre-Fill*